chengdada123/Proxmox-VE-for-WHMCS/README.md

 <img alt="Logo for the Proxmox VE for WHMCS module" src="zLOGO.png">

-**Salvation, a free and open-source solution for beloved PVE!** If you love it, REVIEW & SHARE IT! ❤️
+**Salvation, a free and open-source solution for beloved PVE!** If you love it, REVIEW & SHARE IT!
+Cheers. ❤️

     TNC Dev are looking for a co-developer to assist with finishing the project overhaul.
     If you have proven and public git-logged experience, or similar, please say g'day.